sefinek/geoip-lite2/README.md

 Improved GeoIP Module
 ------------
-This module is an enhanced and updated version of geoip-lite, designed to comply with current programming standards.
+This module is an enhanced and updated version of [geoip-lite](https://github.com/geoip-lite/node-geoip), designed to comply with current programming standards.
 It comes with the latest MaxMind database, offering significantly improved accuracy and reliability, now providing approximately 99% more precise geolocation data for any given IP address.
 > I am not the creator of this npm module!
-All copyright rights belong to its original Creator.
+All copyright rights belong to its original [Creators](https://github.com/geoip-lite/node-geoip/blob/main/AUTHORS).

 Introduction
 ------------